Welcome to Milehouse Medical Practice

 You can also get further information from the website at www.hscic.gov.uk or pick up a leaflet from surgery.

-Shingles vaccinations are available for patients who were aged 70 or 79 on 1 September 2017.
+Shingles vaccinations are available for patients who will be aged 70 or 79 on 1 September 2019.

 WILL PATIENTS INTERESTED IN JOINING OUR PATIENT PARTICIPATION GROUP PLEASE CONTACT THE SURGERY.